Valley Head and Mentone in pictures

 Other historic structures in downtown Valley Head

-About 1.5 miles away from downtown Valley Head by helicopter, you will find Mentone high above the valley at the crest of Lookout Mountain.
-It’s about 3 miles by car.
+About 1.5 miles away from downtown Valley Head by helicopter, or three miles by car, you will find Mentone high above the valley at the crest of Lookout Mountain.

 Two properties in Mentone are listed with the National Registry.
 The c.
 1880s Mentone Springs Hotel was registered in 1983, and a c.
 1920s brow cottage was registered in 1996 as the Dr. J.A.
 Gorham house.